qaecology/blogdown-website/content/authors/MIck McCarthy/_index.md

 ---
 # Display name
-title: Rebecca Groenewegen (she/her)
+title: Michael McCarthy (he/him)

 # Is this the primary user of the site?
 superuser: FALSE

 # Role/position
-role: PhD Candidate
+role: Principal Researcher

 # Organizations/Affiliations
 organizations: